organisciak/dissertation/document/5_design_objective.md

 Even the *contribution* action can change: for example, the granularity of the contribution mechanism (free text, multiple choice, single button, etc.).

-There are also intangibles such as the appeal of the topic and the visual layout.
+There are also harder to qualify elements such as the appeal of the topic and the visual layout.

 Of course, there is no constraint insisting on the task structure provided above.
 We can add elements to the task design before the task is accepted, at the start of the task, during or in response to individual interactions, or after the task is completed.